Custom layers

 CircleLayer

-uses single coordinates from a source to display and render a circle at a location on a map.
+A CircleLayer uses single coordinates from a source to display and render a circle at a location on a map.
 Circles can be styled with size options, coloring, opacity etc.

 private async void DidFinishLoadingStyleAsync(MapStyle style)